-The earliest recorded example of Neith being written using the crossed arrows is in the name of Queen Nihotep (thought to be the wife of Hor Aha, Early Dynastic period).
+The earliest recorded example of Neith being written using the crossed arrows is in the name of Queen Nihotep, thought to be the wife of Hor Aha (Early Dynastic Period).
 It is not clear when the arrows were replaced by the weaving shuttle, or whether this was the result of confusion or an attempt to re-align Neith as a goddess of weaving.
 One creation myth suggested that she created the world by weaving, and it was sometimes suggested that she was connected to funerary rites because she was responsible for weaving the mummy wrappings (linking her to Nephthys).

 She was often considered to be the mother of Sobek, the crocodile god.
-In the Pyramid texts in Unas’ tomb she is given the epithet “Nurse of Crocodiles”.
+In the Pyramid Texts in Unas’ tomb she is given the epithet “Nurse of Crocodiles”.
 Yet, in later times she was considered to be the wife of Sobek rather than his mother.
 In addition, she was sometimes described as the wife of Khnum in Upper Egypt.

-In the form of a cow, she was linked to both Nut and Hathor and in late dynastic times she was regarded as a form of Hathor.
-She was also linked to Tatet (the goddess who dressed the dead).
+In the form of a cow, she was linked to both Nut and Hathor, and in late dynastic times she was regarded as a form of Hathor.
+She was also linked to Tatet (a goddess who dressed the dead).
 Herodotus described the annual festival in honour of Isis-Neith.
 Lamps and torches were kept burning until the morning, while everyone enjoyed a feast.

 Neith was associated with Anubis and Wepwawet (Upuaut), because of her epithet “Opener of the Ways”.
-She was also one of the four goddesses (along with Isis, Nephthys and Serqet/Selket) who protected the deceased and the canopic jars (which were topped by the four sons of Horus ).
+She was also one of the four goddesses (along with Isis, Nephthys, and Serqet/Selket) who protected the deceased and the canopic jars (which were topped by the four sons of Horus ).
 Neith guarded the east side of the sarcophagus and protected Duamutef (the the jackal-headed god) as he watched over the stomach.

-Neith was usually depicted as a woman wearing the Red Crown of Lower Egypt, but was occasionally depicted as a cow in connection with her role as the mother of Ra (linking her with Hathor, Hesat and Bat).
+Neith was usually depicted as a woman wearing the Red Crown of Lower Egypt, but was occasionally depicted as a cow in connection with her role as the mother of Ra (linking her with Hathor, Hesat, and Bat).
 Her name links her with the crown of Lower Egypt which was known as “nt” .
-However, her name is also linked to the word for weaving (‘ntt’) and to one of the words used for water (“nt”).
-When she is refered to as the creator of the world her name is written using the hieroglyph of an ejaculating phallus, indicating that she was considered as an androgynous creator.
+However, her name is also linked to the word for weaving (“ntt”) and to one of the words used for water (“nt”).
+When she is referred to as the creator of the world her name is written using the hieroglyph of an ejaculating phallus, indicating that she was considered as an androgynous creator.

-copyright J Hill 2010
+Copyright J Hill 2010